Avant-monts franc-comtois

 Deepen our geological knowledge of the area.

-Understanding the origin and migration paths of the gases present in order to target the areas most prone to accumulation.
+Understanding the origin and migration paths of the gases present in order to target areas prone to accumulation.

 Demonstrate the technical and economic viability of a project to recover the gas mix in the area.